scrapy/scrapy/docs/topics/addons.rst

    If present, this class method is called to create an addon instance from a :class:`~scrapy.crawler.Crawler`.
 It must return a new instance of the addon.
-Crawler object provides access to all Scrapy core components like settings and signals; it is a way for pipeline to access them and hook its functionality into Scrapy.
+The crawler object provides access to all Scrapy core components like settings and signals; it is a way for the addon to access them and hook its functionality into Scrapy.

    :param crawler: The crawler that uses this addon
    :type crawler: :class:`~scrapy.crawler.Crawler`